byterubpay/byterub-site/_posts/2017-10-22-overview-and-logs-for-the-dev-meeting-held-on-2017-10-22.md

 **\<fluffypony>** yes
 **\<pigeons>** which transactions came from which nodes/ips affects privacy more than knowing you run monero. if you relayed a block first, yeah it could make your pool a traget, but there are other mitigations for that
 **\<moneromooo>** Just post the URL in #monero
-**\<rbrunner>** I have a hunch the Verge people will use the log of this meeting to show that "Monero devs are in panic"...
+**\<rbrunner>** I have a hunch the Verge people will use the log of this meeting to show that "ByteRub devs are in panic"...
 **\<fluffypony>** rbrunner: lol
 **\<endogenic>** Is this issue within sarang’s wheelhouse?
 I know he was looking into working on kovri
 **\<gingeropolous>** pigeons, yeah I get that. but this "criticism" doesn't even address that.